Jamal al-Din al-Isnawi: Reception

-Zain al-Din al-'Iraqi said about him: "He worked in the sciences until he became the only one of his time, and the sheikh of the Shafi’is in his time, and he compiled the following useful books, and the students of the Egyptian lands graduated with him, and he was good in form and classification, soft in aspect, and a lot of benevolence."
+Zain al-Din al-'Iraqi said about him: “He devoted himself to the sciences until he became the unrivaled scholar of his age and the leading Shafi‘i authority of his time.
+He authored beneficial and widely-circulated works, and the students of the Egyptian lands graduated under him.
+He was handsome in appearance and composition, gentle in manner, and abundant in good deeds.”

 Works

-Jamal al-Din al-Isnawi was a prolific writer who authored books on various subjects such as jurisprudences, principles of jurisprudences, sciences of the Qu'ran and Arabic language:
+Jamal al-Din al-Isnawi was a prolific writer who authored books on various subjects such as jurisprudence, principles of jurisprudence, sciences of the Qu'ran and Arabic language: